marymetilda123/Deliveringdesktopapp/README.md

 Testing the User Experience and Streaming.

 # MODULE SPLITUP
 1)Building a desktop application-Gayethiri.R.S
+2)2)creating an appstream image-Marry mettilda.S
+3)3)Creating network resources-Inba.M
+4)4)Testing user experience-done by all

+# TASK SPLITUP

+1)Building a desktop application-Gayethiri.R.S

    created a desktop application called college management in visual basic.It contains all the student and the faculty details of college management.created a database in ms access.

 2)creating an appstream image-Marry mettilda.S
+creating Amazon virtual private cloud (VPC) and other network resources required for AppStream 2.0 environment.
+Template in AWS CloudFormation to automatically create and configure the necessary network resources. creating stacks,vpc,subnets

 3)Creating network resources-Inba.M

+creating Amazon virtual private cloud (VPC) and other network resources required for AppStream 2.0 environment.
+Template in AWS CloudFormation to automatically create and configure the necessary network resources. creating stacks,vpc,subnets

 4)Testing user experience-done by all

+# project completion status: 95